MichMATYCwebsite/MichMATYC/content/funding.md

 weight = 5

 +++
-Below you will find information regarding awards, scholarships and grants offered by MichMATYC.
+Below you will find information regarding awards, scholarships and grants offered by the Michigan Mathematical Association of Two-Year Colleges (MichMATYC).
 If you have questions about any of the items listed below, please contact the appropriate individual listed underneath each item.

 <br/>